Security by Design

 Design principle

-Security by Design is about shaping the product so the safe path is the natural path: work belongs somewhere, actions have owners, AI drafts are reviewed, and execution history remains visible.
+Security by Design means the safer path is built into the product experience: work belongs somewhere, actions have owners, AI drafts are reviewed, and execution history remains visible.

 01